Joelzcq/Retention_ETL_Datapipeline/README.md

 ### ETL Flow

- - Data Collected from the API is moved to landing zone GCS buckets.
+ - Data Collected from the API is moved to GCS buckets.
- - ETL job has GCS module which copies data from landing zone to working zone.
- - Once the data is moved to working zone, spark job is triggered which reads the data from working zone and apply transformation.
-Dataset is repartitioned and moved to the Processed Zone.
+ - Spark job is triggered which reads the data and apply transformation.
  - ETL job execution is completed once the BigQuery is updated.
  - Airflow DAG runs the data quality check on all Warehouse tables once the ETL job execution is completed.
  - Airflow DAG has Analytics queries configured in a Custom Designed Operator.
 These queries are run and again a Data Quality Check is done on some selected Analytics Table.